Sara Griffiths: Voicework

 Represented by Harvey Voices, Griffiths provided voiceovers for commercials such as Nationwide Building Society, Disney, Twinings Tea, Aquafresh and Colman's.
-In addition, she narrated documentaries including Me, My Sex and I for the BBC as well as the Oprah Channel.
+In addition, she narrated documentaries including Me, My Sex and I for the BBC as well as the O Network.

-As well as this, Sara regularly read new scripts for the Royal National Theatre Studio and took part in radio plays for BBC Radio 4 e.g. The Decameron by Giovanni Boccaccio and Network by Tony McHale, broadcast as an afternoon play for BBC Radio 4 in January 2012.
+Griffiths regularly read new scripts for the Royal National Theatre Studio and took part in radio plays for BBC Radio 4 e.g. The Decameron by Giovanni Boccaccio and Network by Tony McHale, broadcast as an afternoon play for BBC Radio 4 in January 2012.
 In 2007, she appeared in the Big Finish Doctor Who play I.D., alongside Sixth Doctor Colin Baker.

 Other work

-Sara has also been a presenter on the shopping channel QVC, leading to training other QVC presenters in Germany and Italy.
-In addition, she is a highly experienced and popular communication coach, trained lecturer in drama and examiner for New Era Academy, training people from many industries in both their personal and public communication skills.
-As a qualified Spiritual Mentor, she founded The Universal Soul Company.
+Griffiths has been a presenter on the shopping channel QVC, where she trained other QVC presenters in Germany and Italy.
+In addition, she is a communication coach, lecturer of drama and examiner for New Era Academy, training people from many industries in both their personal and public communication skills.
+As a Spiritual Mentor, she founded The Universal Soul Company.